ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

 4. The class should now open in the blueprint editor, where its components can be edited.
 5. To change the radius elect the 'CollisionComponent', and under Details > Shape > SphereRadius := myValue.
 Notice that too short radii can allow the camera to enter certain objects, creating graphical artifacts.
 6. Save the blueprint.
 Set the World Settings > Game Mode > Selected GameMode > Default Pawn Class := myDefaultPawn

+## The Unreal Coordinate System
+For application with the unreal\_ros\_client, the coordinate transformations are already implemented so no need to worry.
+For devel/debug tasks: Unreal and unrealv use the following coordinate system:

+* **Unreal World** The default coordsystem is X-forward, Y-left, Z-up.
+Default units are cm.
+* **Rotation Direction** Positive rotation directions around the unreal world coordinate axes are mathematically positive around the X-axis and negative around the Y and Z axes.
+* **Rotation parametrization** The Unreal engine interface and therefore also the unrealcv commands parse rotations as pitch-yaw-roll (pay attention to the order).
+However, inside the engine rotations are performed as Euler-XYZ rotations (i.e. roll-pitch-yaw).
+Default units are degrees.

 # Examples
 ## Run in test mode